-Definitions and images to help you understand building terminology.
+Below we have included definitions and diagrams to help you understand some common building terminology.

 Click on a heading below to expand for the definition.